Last updated on March 8th, 2023 at 03:47 pm

 In the wild, bearded dragons are hunted by several primary natural predators.
 Birds, especially, are something they are on the constant lookout for.
 This is why your beardie may get skittish if you come at them from above.

 Fun fact… Bearded dragons have a kind of “third eye” on top of their head that can sense a change in light or shadow above them.
 This evolved specifically to warm them of birds of prey!

-Because of the large number of predators they deal with, the average lifespan of a bearded dragons in the wild is between 5 and 8 years old.
+Because of the large number of predators they deal with, the average lifespan of bearded dragons in the wild is between 5 and 8 years old.
 A beardie that lives beyond 8 in their natural environment is probably both lucky and shrewd.

 Poorly kept in captivity

-Unfortunately the world is full of poorly cared for pets.
+Unfortunately, the world is full of poorly cared-for pets.
 Bearded dragons are no exception.

 People either don’t know or don’t care when it comes to proper pet care.
 While bearded dragons are relatively easy to care for, they do have certain needs.
 From light to diet to supplements, there are a few things that beardie owners must get right for their little friends to live a long and healthy life.

-These poorly cared for dragons will often only live in captivity 5-8 years.
+These poorly cared for dragons will often only live in captivity for 5-8 years.
 Sometimes, in extreme cases, it can be much shorter than that.
 This should be all the reason any of us need to make sure our little friends are well cared for.